 It is important to consult with your doctor before travelling, especially if you have a history of DVT or other medical conditions.
 Your doctor may recommend additional measures, such as medication or other treatments, to reduce your risk of DVT during travel.

 By choosing Care-Med for your compression garment fitting, you can feel confident receiving the best possible care.
-Our team is committed to providing personalized, compassionate care to every patient we serve.
-We are dedicated to helping you achieve the best possible outcomes for your health and well-being.
+Our team provides personalized, compassionate care to every patient, focusing on helping you achieve the best possible health outcomes.

 Share This Story, Choose Your Platform!